What is B2B Marketing?

 • Behavior, Habits, and Beliefs.

-For online campaigns, firmographic data is a useful approach.
+For online campaigns, firmographic data is a helpful approach.
 This data shifts focus on businesses.
 Examples include:

 • Industry, e.g., manufacturing, legal services, automotive